Alumasa45/Alumasa45/README.md

 ---

-> “Code is the closest thing to superpowers.”
+> “Code is the closest thing we have to superpowers.”